 A student may be eligible to receive credit upon satisfactory completion of the alternative coursework, activity, assessments, and/or performances as required by the Principal or designee.
-See the Appendix for details related to the Rosetta Stone Foreign Language Program.
 Approved credit awarded through this policy will be posted on the student's transcript and counted toward the student's grade point average (GPA) and as graduation credit in the related subject area or as an elective.